Confidential advisers for undesirable behaviour

 Confidential adviser for individual legal position, academic integrity and PhD

-For questions about your work or legal position, including terms of employment, a (possible) dispute with your supervisor, a reorganisation, etc., please contact Remko Koopman, the confidential adviser for individual legal position.
+For questions about your work or legal status, including terms of employment, a (possible) dispute with your supervisor, a reorganisation, etc., please contact Remko Koopman, the confidential adviser for individual legal status.

 Confidential adviser for academic integrity